MarwaBrian/mushrooms/README.md

 * **Data**

-The dataset can be found in the file *"kc_house_data.csv"* in the Data folder, in this repository.
-It was originally provided in the following [repository](https://github.com/Wairimukimm/dsc-phase-2-project-v2-3/blob/main/data/kc_house_data.csv).
+The dataset can be found in the file *"secondary_data.csv"* in the Data folder, in this repository.
+It was originally provided in the following [repository](https://github.com/MarwaBrian/mushrooms/blob/main/dataset/secondary_data.csv).

 ## Technologies/ Packages